 - Either 9 hours of elective courses and a thesis (involving either 6 hours of thesis credit or 3 of thesis and 3 of independent research), or 15 hours of electives and no thesis.
-Students must register with the Department’s Graduate Committee for thesis track or non-thesis track during the semester in which they will complete 12 hours of credit in the program.
+Students must register with the Department’s Graduate Committee for the thesis track or non-thesis track during the semester in which they will complete 12 hours of credit in the program.
 Registration in the thesis track will require securing the agreement of a member of the Graduate Faculty to serve as Thesis Advisor.

 The Department of Religious Studies does not regard the non-thesis track as appropriate preparation for further graduate study in Religious Studies.

 1- Current enrollment in the Bachelor’s Degree program in Religious Studies, or any humanities major that allows at least 12 hours of electives.

 2- The current GPA must be 3.4 or higher.